Technical docs

 • `null` to clear feedback

-• `feedback_comment` is only retained for `dislike`.
+• `feedback_comment` is retained for any non-null reaction when a comment is provided.

 • Clearing the reaction clears the entire feedback state.